Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Introduction

 \section{Introduction}

 Black-box optimization of an expensive-to-evaluate function based on point queries is a ubiquitous problem in machine learning.
 Bayesian optimization (or Gaussian process optimization) refers to a class of methods using Gaussian processes (GPs), whose main idea is to place a prior over the unknown function and update the posterior according to point query results.
-Bayesian optimization has a wide range of applications including parameter tuning \cite{Sno12}, experimental design \cite{griffiths2020constrained}, and robotics \cite{Liz07}.
+Bayesian optimization has a wide range of applications including parameter tuning \cite{snoek2012practical}, experimental design \cite{griffiths2020constrained}, and robotics \cite{lizotte2007automatic}.
+While function evaluations are noisy in most applications, there are also scenarios where noise-free modeling can be suitable, such as simulation \cite{nguyen2016cascade}, goal-driven dynamics learning \cite{bansal2017goal}, and density map alignment \cite{singer2023alignment}.

 In the literature on Bayesian optimization, the problem of optimizing a real-valued black-box function is usually studied under two settings: (1) Bayesian setting: the target function is sampled from a known GP prior, and (2) non-Bayesian setting: the target function has a low norm in reproducing kernel Hilbert space (RKHS).